jbcodeforce/aws-studies/docs/index.md

 # Amazon Web Service Studies

-* Created in 2002, and launched as AWS in 2004 with SQS as first service offering, 2006 to businesses.
+* Created in 2002, and launched as AWS in 2004 with S3, SQS as first services offering.
-* 2003 amazon.com was $5.2B retail businesses.
-7800 employees

 ## Why cloud

 There are 5 main advantages to AWS:

 * **Cost Savings**: Only pay for what you use, leveraging economy of scale: EC2 instance with different pricing model.
 Usage from hundreds of thousands of customers is aggregated in the cloud.
-Moving from capex to variable expense
+Moving from capex to variable expense (OPEX).
 * **Agility**: Teams can experiment and innovate quickly and frequently at minimum cost.
-Define infrastructure in minutes, as code, not weeks or event months.
+Define infrastructure in minutes, as code, not weeks or even months.
-* **Elacticity**: Scale up and down so no need to guessed capacity.
+* **Elacticity**: Scale up and down so no need to guess resource capacity.
 * **Innovation**: Focus on business apps, not IT infrastructure and data centers.
-* **Global Footprint**: Extensible, reliable, and secure global cloud infrastructure.
-Reach in a minutes
+* **Global Footprint**: Extensible, reliable, and secure on global cloud infrastructure.
+Reach in a minutes.

 ???- "Notes"
     * The cloud transition has happened much faster because it yields great value and has fewer blockers, and bigger customer gains drive higher volume reinvestments into the platform.
-    * In 2014, every day, AWS adds enough new server capacity to support Amazon's global infrastructure when it was at $7B annual
+    * In 2014, every day, AWS adds enough new server capacity to support Amazon's global infrastructure when it was at $7B annual revenu.
     * **Scalability** is the ability of an application to accommodate growth without changing design.
 Scalability ensures that systems remain highly available into the future as the business expands.
     * **Elasticity** is the power to instantly scale computing resources up or down easily. _Elastic Load Balancing_ and _Auto Scaling_ can automatically scale your AWS cloud-based resources up to meet unexpected demand.